SE-Fall-2024-Team-52/slash-backend/README.md

 :golf: Phase 6 developments
 ---
-1.
-Added wishlists to track your favorite products.
-Revamped the UI in React to improve user experience and help with user retention.
-Refactored the application into microservices to scale the UI and backend independently.
-Opened the platform to Sellers to directly post their products on the platform.
-Added a  cron job for alerting users about price drop of their favorite products.
 1. **Wish List Page Enhancement**
    - Description: This feature allows users to set price filters for products added to their wishlists, enhancing search functionality on the platform.
    - Functionality: